codejitsu/future/README.md

 # future
-Furures and promises in Java, Guava and Scala
+Futures and promises in Java, Guava and Scala